taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [chat-gpt-games](https://github.com/admtal/chat-gpt-games) - Prompts for playable games in ChatGPT
  * [TaskMatrix](https://github.com/microsoft/taskmatrix) - @jksyaw @LangChainAI @FlowiseAI @bubble If the prompts are descriptive and distinguishable from each other, my understanding is the agent can still work fine for a large number of tools.
 For a sample use of a list of tools check out Microsoft's visualChatGPT repo  not sure with 1 million…
  * [GPTWorld](https://github.com/srush/gptworld) - A puzzle to learn about prompting
+ * [DemoGPT](https://github.com/melih-unsal/demogpt) - ⚡ DemoGPT enables you to create quick demos by just using prompts. ⚡    🌟 Star to support our work!

 |Name|GitHub Stars|Language|License|